deatrich/linux-home-server/customization.md

 The main objective here is to show you some options that reduce complexity and memory consumption, and might improve security and reliability.
-You can always circle back here in the future and try them.
+You can always circle back here in the future and try them, or just try any one topic which interests you.

 By all means, ignore all of this if you don't want to be bothered with disabling extraneous software.
 I have spent 3 decades managing UNIX and